benbria/coffee-coverage/docs/cli.md

  - `none` is the default - if coffeeCoverage reads a file from "src/models/user.coffee", then the instrumented code will use the filename "user.coffee".
 This works well provided you don't reuse filenames elsewhere in your code.
-Note that if there is a name collision between two files in different subdirectories, coffeecoverage will append a something to the end of one to make it unique, otherwise coverage data from one file would interfere with data from another.
+Note that if there is a name collision between two files in different subdirectories, coffee-coverage will append a something to the end of one to make it unique, otherwise coverage data from one file would interfere with data from another.
  - `abbr` will use abbreviated path names; a file from "src/models/user.coffee" will be